inkling/Subliminal/CONTRIBUTING.md

 /**
  The name of the current test case.

- @return If an SLTestCaseViewController is currently presented, its test case's name, otherwise nil.
+ @return If an `SLTestCaseViewController` is currently presented, its test case's name, otherwise `nil`.
  */
 - (NSString *)currentTestCase;
 ```